Tecquilka/uwobs/README.md

 The target audience is uwobs system adminstrators.
 [Controlled Restart](ControlledRestart.md) procedures can be found [here](ControlledRestart.md)

+[Adding a new collector](AddingANewCollector.md) procedures can be found [here](AddingANewCollector.md)

 # Switching to/from Maintenance Mode

-To turn the public website to maintenance mode:
+To turn the public website to maintenance mode use the rundeck job or the steps below:

     ssh dmuser@172.17.1.83 #dockerub
     cd ~/sites/spiddal.marine.ie/html
     ln -s -f index-maintenance.html index.html

-To turn the public website to live mode:
+To turn the public website to live mode use the rundeck job or the steps below:

     ssh dmuser@172.17.1.83 #dockerub
     cd ~/sites/spiddal.marine.ie/html